osvaldormelo/opentelemetry-kafka-load-tests/README.md

 This approach allows simulating the production and consumption behavior of data in an environment closer to the real-world usage scenario.
 You can create custom test cases, including specific interactions with other parts of the system, data manipulation, integrity validations, and other relevant aspects for your use case.
 That's why I chose this approach to demonstrate in this repository.
 The topics below will show how to deploy each tool so that we can eventually run the tests.
 To get started, you'll need a Red Hat OpenShift cluster and the following three namespaces:

 * kafka: for deploying Kafka and Kafka Exporter
-* tracing-plataform: for deploying Elasticsearch and Jaeger
+* tracing-system: for deploying Elasticsearch and Jaeger
 * camel-quarkus-apps: for deploying the producer and consumer applications
+* k6-operator-system: for do load testing using k6

 Let's Enjoy!

 ## Deploy the Open Telemetry

-Log on Openshift, select tracing-plataform project and from Operator Hub, install Elastisearch Operator:
+Log on Openshift, select tracing-system project and from Operator Hub, install Elastisearch Operator:

 ![](images/ElasticSearchOperator.png)